paddyw2/seapass/README.md

 # SeaPass
 ### Basic command line password manager

-Requires OpenSSL library installed: [Download from GitHub](https://github.com/openssl/openssl/)
+Requires OpenSSL library to be installed: [Download from GitHub](https://github.com/openssl/openssl/)

 To compile and run: